 Our visit to Godrevy beach

-We took the £3 option and parked in the first car park at the entrance to Godrevy near to the Nature reserve but for a £5 (or free if we had been National Trust members) we could have parked much nearer to the lighthouse and maybe visited the colony of seals beyond the headland.
+We took the £3 car park option and parked in the first car park at the entrance to Godrevy near to the Nature reserve.
+For a £5 (or free if we had been National Trust members) we could have parked much nearer to the lighthouse and maybe visited the colony of seals beyond the headland.
 As we only had a couple of hours to explore we took the cheaper option and set off briskly on foot from just above the Red river, following a path between the dunes and the sea, before dropping down on to the expanse of sands, quite near to the lighthouse.

 Once there we really wished we had a longer time to spare of course, so that we could just spend the afternoon in our warm corner, soaking up the autumn sunshine but the clock was calling, so we had to make a choice.
 Should we walk on towards the lighthouse and the prospect of seeing the seals or turn back towards the huge waves rippling rhythmically across the bay?